Dino0005/cx-mf-fix/README.md

 ### GStreamer

+GStreamer is an open-source multimedia framework used by operating systems and applications to manage the reading, decoding, and playback of audio and video streams.
 While CrossOver includes GStreamer support, it currently cannot decode all proprietary video formats used in modern AAA games.
 This is due to codec licensing constraints and the ongoing development of the Media Foundation translation layer.

 ### Available Solutions